jmgate/icseNotes/README.md

   * Not all statistical models are just about prediction.
   * Border defense:  Is that *really* CS?
   * Necessity to argue for practical application of each result.

+### Who's Gets a Patch Accepted First?

+* Do volunteers have to try more than employees to have a patcha ccepted?
+* Do volunteers have to wait much more than employees to have a patch processed?
+* Do volunteers follow contributing best practices?
+* Volunteers face 26x more rejections than employees.
+* Volunteers have to wait on average 11 days to have a patch processed, as opposed to three days for employees.
+* Apparently nobody follows contributing best practices.

+### A Case Study of Distances in a Large Co-Located Software Development Organisation

+* Trying to ellicit requirements, figure out implementation, and do adequate testing turns out to be one long big game of telephone---something always gets miscommunicated along the way.
+* Information traverses *distances* to achieve software development tasks.
+* Practices decrease (or bridge) distances.
+* Distances:
+  * Interpersonal:  geographical, organisational, psychological, cognitive, temporal.
+  * Artifacts:  semantic, adherence, navigational.
+* Challenges increase with growing company/team size.
+* Interactive posters for data gathering.

+### Code Review for New Developers:  Is It Different?

+* Newcomers' changes are less likely to be merged.

+### Discussion

+#### How do you get people to accept best practices?

+* Just convince them it's useful for them, rather than the company.
+* Reading up on best practices isn't producing code, therefore developers feel that work is inefficient.
+Laziness is a big driver for behavior.
+* Context matters, and whatever policies are accepted in the realm of best practices should be viewed as not set in stone.
+You should be able to adapt practices to new information/environment.

+#### How can we get the rest of ICSE to view CHASE as its core instead of periphery?

+* Can we draw more people in from disciplines outside CS?
+* Perhaps we should go to other conferences.
+* Can we include some of this human aspects stuff into SE university programs.
+* Ex. from Brazil, they work human aspects topics into group projects with real clients throughout the course without directly teaching any human aspects stuff.

+#### Note

+* ICSE 2019 is in Montreal